Wind-River/vxworks7-client-for-bluemix/README.md

 * Create VSB using workbench

+1. Open Workbench 4
-    - Open Workbench 4, click File -> New -> Wind River Workbench Project, and select "Build type" as "Source Build", setup the project based on board support package or CPU.
+2. Click File > New > Wind River Workbench Project
+3. Set "Build type" to "Source Build"
+4. Click "Next", set-up the project based on the desired board support package or CPU
+5. Click "Finish" to create the VSB project

-    - After creating VSB project, Open "Source Build Configuration" in project explorer of vsb_itl_quark_1, find IBM BLEMIX layer in net option folder, right click and then click "Add with Dependencies" to add IBM_BLUEMIX layer, as shown in the figure below.
+6. Open "Source Build Configuration" in the Project Explorer of vsb_itl_quark_1
+7. Right-click the IBM_BLUEMIX layer in the net option folder and select "Add with Dependencies" to add the IBM_BLUEMIX layer, as shown in the figure below:

     ![](doc/media/vsb_source_build_configuration.png)

-    - Use the same way to add OPENSSL layer in this project.
-In the last, save the configuration and build the VSB.
+8. Follow the same steps to add OPENSSL layer in this project
+9. Click File > Save to save the source build configuration
+10. Right-click the vsb_itl_quark_1 in the project explorer and then click "Build Project" to build the VSB.

 * Create VIP using workbench

-    - After you done VSB building, click File -> New -> Wind River Workbench Project, and select "Build type" as "Kernel Image".
-Setup the project based on existed VSB vsb_itl_quark_1 which has already created in the above section and then select profile as "PROFILE_STANDALONE_DEVELOPMENT".
+1. After you have built the VSB, click File > New > Wind River Workbench Project
+2. Set "Build type" to "Kernel Image"
+3. Click "Next", then set-up the project based on the existing VSB vsb_itl_quark_1, which was created in the above section
+4. Click "Next", then set profile to "PROFILE_STANDALONE_DEVELOPMENT"
+5. Click "Finish" to create the VIP project

-    - After creating VIP project, you need to configure components and parameters in "Kernel Configuration" in VIP project explorer as shown in the figure below.
+6. After creating the VIP project, configure the components and parameters of the "Kernel Configuration" in the VIP Project Explorer, as shown in the figure below:

     ![](doc/media/vip_kernel_configuration.png)

-    - You need to include the component INCLUDE_IBM_BLUEMIX.
-If you want to run a demo, you also need to include the component IBM_BLUEMIX_DEMO.
-About how to set parameters, you can refer to the above section "Create VIP using WrTool".
+7. You'll need to include the component INCLUDE_IBM_BLUEMIX.
+If you want to run the Bluemix SDK demo provided in src/bluemixSample.c, you also need to include the component IBM_BLUEMIX_DEMO
+8. For information on setting parameters, refer to the above section "Create VIP using WrTool"
+9. Click File->Save to save the components configuration
+10. Right-click the vip_itl_quark_1 in the project explorer and then click "Build Project" to build the VIP

 ### View the device information at website